Pyprohly/reddit-api-doc-notes/docs/api-reference/comment_tree.rst

 .. csv-table:: 'load more comments' More Comments Object
    :header: "Field","Type (hint)","Description"

-   "count","integer","The number of comments this node is stubbing;
-   the number of comments that are children of `parent_id`."
+   "count","integer","The total number of descendants (that are children of `parent_id`).
+   This is the same number you see in the old.reddit.com UI next to `load more comments` links.
+   "
    "name","string","The full ID36 of the first item in `children`."
    "id","string","The ID of this object.
 It will match the ID36 of the first item in `children`."
    "parent_id","string","Parent comment full ID36."